Porting: Porting of video games

+Originally made for Apple II in 1989, Prince of Persia has since been ported to 26 different platforms.
+Pictured are (left-right) the original Apple II release and ports for MS-DOS, Atari ST and Sega CD respectively.

 Porting is also the term used when a video game designed to run on one platform, be it an arcade, video game console, or personal computer, is converted to run on a different platform, perhaps with some minor differences.
 From the beginning of video games through to the 1990s, "ports", at the time often known as "conversions", were often not true ports, but rather reworked versions of the games due to the limitations of different systems.
 For example, the 1982 game The Hobbit, a text adventure augmented with graphic images, has significantly different graphic styles across the range of personal computers that its ports were developed for.
-However, many 21st century video games are developed using software (often in C++) that can output code for one or more consoles as well as for a PC without the need for actual porting (instead relying on the common porting of individual component libraries).
+Many 21st century video games, however, are developed using software (often in C++) that can output code for one or more consoles as well as for a PC without the need for actual porting (instead relying on the common porting of individual component libraries).

 Porting arcade games to home systems with inferior hardware was difficult.
-The ported version of Pac-Man for the Atari 2600 omitted many of the visual features of the original game to compensate for the lack of ROM space and the hardware struggled when multiple ghosts appeared on the screen creating a flickering effect.
+The ported version of Pac-Man for the Atari 2600 omitted many of the visual features of the original game to compensate for the lack of ROM space, and the hardware struggled when multiple ghosts appeared on the screen, creating a flickering effect.
 The poor performance of the Atari 2600 Pac-Man is cited by some scholars as a cause of the video game crash of 1983.

 Many early ports suffered significant gameplay quality issues because computers greatly differed.
 Richard Garriott stated in 1984 at Origins Game Fair that Origin Systems developed video games for the Apple II first then ported them to Commodore 64 and Atari 8-bit computers, because the latter machines' sprites and other sophisticated features made porting from them to Apple "far more difficult, perhaps even impossible".
 Reviews complained of ports that suffered from "Apple conversionitis", retaining the Apple's "lousy sound and black-white-green-purple graphics"; after Garriott's statement, when Dan Bunten asked "Atari and Commodore people in the audience, are you happy with the Apple rewrites?" the audience shouted "No!"
 Garriott responded, "[otherwise] the Apple version will never get done.
 From a publisher's point of view that's not money wise".